-Ear infections are one of the most common reasons parents take their kids to the doctor, and most kids will have had at least one middle ear infection by their third birthday.
-But some children have chronic middle ear infections, which are known as otitis media, that don’t clear up easily and may lead to other problems like temporary hearing loss.
+Ear infections are one of the most common reasons parents take their kids to the doctor, and most kids will have had at least one middle ear infection by their third birthdays.
+But some children have chronic middle ear infections, which are known as otitis media, that don’t clear up easily and may lead to other problems, like temporary hearing loss.

-When this occurs, your child's doctor may refer you to a pediatric ear, nose and throat specialist, also called an ENT or otolaryngologist.
-They may suggest ear tube surgery in which a surgeon places tiny tubes in your child’s eardrums to help prevent future ear infections.
+When this occurs, your child’s doctor may refer you to a pediatric ear, nose and throat specialist, also called an ENT or otolaryngologist.
+He or she may suggest ear tube surgery in which a surgeon places tiny tubes in your child’s eardrums to help prevent future ear infections.

 More than half a million kids have ear tube surgery every year—usually when they’re 1 to 3 years old—making it the most common children’s surgery performed under anesthesia.

 - Reduce the risk of future ear infections (80% of children stop getting ear infections after ear tube surgery).